 Any Occurrence - Short-term suspension.
 If student refuses to leave campus, law enforcement authorities will be contacted.
 While trespassing, any offense committed by a student on another school campus carries the same disposition as if it had been committed on his/her own campus.

 Truancy/Cutting School

-1st Occurrence - 3 days Discipline Center 2nd Occurrence - 5 days Discipline Center
+1st Occurrence - 3 days Discipline Center 2nd Occurrence - 5 days Discipline Center 3rd Occurrence - Long-term Suspension

 Willful Disobedience/Refusal to Comply

 Purposeful/defiant repeated behavior which has been specially addressed.